telmomenezes/synthetic/README.md

 # Synthetic
 **Symbolic Generators for Complex Networks**

 _**NOTE:** Synthetic was originally written in Java, and this is an ongoing effort to port it to Python.
-This Python version is not yet functional.
-The original and fully-functional Java version of Synthetic can be found here: https://github.com/telmomenezes/synthetic/ ._
+This Python version is still experimental.
+The original and fully-functional Java version of Synthetic can be found here: https://github.com/telmomenezes/synthetic-old/ ._

 Synthetic is a machine learning tool that can be used to discover plausible generators for complex networks.
 Generators are simple computer programs that control the growth of a network from the bottom-up, in a similar fashion to the processes believed to underlie the emergence of many different types of networks, be them biological, social or technological.